threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/tfgrid/threebot_provisioning/wiki/threebot.md

 After the deployment of the threebot is complete,  a url will be returned that can be used to access it after up your wireguard configuration.

 ## Screenshots:
+-  When accessing the link provided and directed to the 3bot deployed, you will be directed to corex of the machine shown in the following:
+    * need your username and password of corex to access the web browser
 ![](3.png)
+    * this is the process running in your 3bot
 ![](4.png)
+    * those the packages installed in your 3bot
 ![](5.png)